 The northern stargazer is a strange-looking fish with a speckled, flattened body and a large head.
 It lives at the bottom of the lower Chesapeake Bay’s deep, open waters.

-Lives at the bottom of deep, open waters
+The northern stargazer lives at the bottom of deep, open waters.

 Found mostly in the lower Chesapeake Bay, but sometimes travels to the upper Bay in autumn.
 Ranges along the Atlantic Coast between New York and North Carolina.

 Northern stargazers eat small fish, crabs and other crustaceans.
-They hunt by burying themselves in the sand with its eyes and mouth sticking out just enough to search for prey.
-Once it sees something tasty swim by, the stargazer uses its large mouth to create a vacuum to suck its prey in.
+They hunt by burying themselves in the sand with eyes and mouth sticking out just enough to search for prey.
+Once something tasty swims by, the stargazer uses its large mouth to create a vacuum to suck its prey in.

 Spawning occurs in May to June.
 Females lay small, transparent eggs on the bottom of the Bay.
 Eggs eventually float to the surface and hatch.
 Larvae grow rapidly, feeding from a yolk sac until it is completely absorbed.
-Once they grow to about 12-15 millimeters long, larvae swim to the bottom of the Bay, where they mature into adults.
+Once they grow to about 12 to 15 millimeters long, larvae swim to the bottom of the Bay, where they mature into adults.
 At this time their electric organ also begins to form.

 Video courtesy Cyrus Zafaranloo